FherStk/DocumentPlagiarismChecker/README.md

 #### As an stand-alone console app:
 Clone the repository to your local working directory, restore the dependencies with `dotnet restore`, build it with `dotnet build` and, finally, run the project with `dotnet run`.

-If there is no *settings.yaml* file in the same folder as the program, it will be mandatory to manually set some arguments when calling the program; please call `dotnet run --info` for further details or explore the *settings.yaml* file that comes within this project.
+If there is no *settings.yaml* file in the same folder as the program, it will be mandatory to specify where to find it with `dotnet run --setting="FILE_PATH"`; for further details explore the *settings.yaml* file that comes within this project.
 #### As a library:
 Do the same as with the stand-alone app but import the compiled **DocumentPlagiarismChecker.dll** file to your project.
 Then invoke the **CompareFiles** method inside the **API** object to get the results.
 You can also send them to an output with the **WriteOutput** method inside the same **API** object: